Limit regimes of ice formation in turbulent supercooled water: Fluctuations

-To determine the effect of the fluctuations of $\lambda$ on the dynamics, we have compared the case of frazil crystals with $\epsilon=1$ and $\epsilon=1/5$.
+To determine the effect of the fluctuations of $\lambda$ on the dynamics, we compare the case of frazil crystals with $\epsilon=1$ and $\epsilon=1/5$.
 We do not consider the contribution to fluctuations from the dependence of $\lambda$ on the crystal distribution, which remains undetermined in a description based on the integrated field $C(\r,t)$.
-We observe in Fig. \ref{prod_01} that for $\epsilon=1$, $\overline{(\lambda C T_o)_f} =\lambda\overline{\tilde{C}\tilde{T_o}}<0$, suggesting a picture in which fluctuations of $CT_o$ arise from the cold plumes rich in ice which descends from $z=0$ into the body of the domain.
-As shown in Figs. \ref{profile0}$c$, \ref{prod_01} and \ref{prod_e50_e5.eps}, for $\epsilon<1$, fluctuations and mean field components give contribution to ice production of opposite sign in most of the domain.
+We observe in Fig. \ref{prod_01} that for $\epsilon=1$, $\overline{(\lambda C T_o)_f} =\lambda\overline{\tilde{C}\tilde{T_o}}<0$, suggesting a picture in which fluctuations of $CT_o$ arise from cold water parcels rich in ice transported by turbulence from $z=0$ into the body of the domain.
+As shown in Figs. \ref{profile0}($c$), \ref{prod_01} and \ref{prod_e50_e5.eps}, for $\epsilon<1$, fluctuations and mean field components give contribution to ice production of opposite sign in most of the domain.

 Fluctuations become negligible deeper in the the column, where melting is dominant.
-This tells us that the mean field analysis in the previous section may be appropriate for the decay of $C$ (see Eq. (\ref{z_C})), but not for that of $\bar T_o$, in which case fluctuations in the sign of $T_o$ are important.
+This tells us that the mean field analysis in the previous section may be appropriate for the decay of $C$ (see Eq. (\ref{z_C})), but not for that of $\bar T_o$, due to the fluctuations of $\lambda$ in the regions where $\bar T_o\to 0$ and therefore $T_o$ undergoes most changes of sign.